Transverse tori in Engel manifolds: The range and applications of the formal invariants

 \begin{proof} Note that $C$ is primitive since it is embedded and homologically essential (for otherwise the foliation would have a singularity).
-After canonically projecting $\Sigma$ into its contact 3-manifold, we have a local model of $C$ that identifies it with the positively oriented $z$-axis in $(\R^3,dz+xdy)$ mod unit $z$-translation, and sends its neighborhood in $\Sigma$ into the $yz$-plane (e.g.\ Proposition~\ref{annuli}).
+After canonically projecting $\Sigma$ into its associated contact 3-manifold, we have a local model of $C$ that identifies it with the positively oriented $z$-axis in $(\R^3,dz+xdy)$ mod unit $z$-translation, and sends its neighborhood in $\Sigma$ into the $yz$-plane (e.g.\ by Proposition~\ref{annuli}).
 Then the characteristic foliation is given by lines of constant $z$.
-A neighborhood of $C$ in $M$ is now identified with one in the prolongation of the model via the induced line field $\L$ positively transverse to the plane.
-The characteristic foliation is oriented (Section~\ref{Orientation}) so that $\beta$ is positive on it.
+A neighborhood of $C$ in $M$ is now identified with one in the prolongation of the model via the induced line field $\L$ as in Section~\ref{LocalEngel}.
+Since $\Sigma$ is transverse, $\L$ is positively transverse to the plane, and it is cut out from $\xi$ by the 1-form $\beta=\sin(w) dx +\cos(w) dy$ of Section~\ref{Prolong}.
+The characteristic foliation is oriented (Section~\ref{OrientL}) so that $\beta$ is positive on it.
 (If we choose the model so that $(y,z)$ gives the canonical orientation of $\Sigma$, then the foliation is parallel to the positively oriented $y$-axis, and $\L$ is oriented toward increasing $x$.)
 Thus, in each slice of constant $z$, the corresponding leaf is exhibited as a positively $\beta$-transverse curve in the $wy$-plane in $wxy$-space.
 We can stabilize this as in Figure~\ref{stab} (that projects out the $w$-axis).
-Stabilizing a transverse knot in $\R^3$ lowers its self-linking by 2, by raising the 0-framing by 2 relative to the framing induced by the contact structure.
+Stabilizing a transverse knot in $\R^3$ lowers its self-linking by 2, by raising the 0-framing by 2 relative to the framing induced by the contact structure (Section~\ref{KnotOps}).
 In our case, we do not have a canonical 0-framing, but the same change occurs to any preassigned local framing.
 Stabilizing $n$ times, varying smoothly with respect to $z$ as $\ker\beta$ varies through transverse line fields in the diagram, creates a new surface that is both isotopic and transversely homotopic to $\Sigma$.
 (Each resulting immersion in the homotopy is transverse since its new characteristic line field, which is nearly horizontal in the $xyz$-space model, determines a tangent framing on which $\beta\wedge\alpha$ is positive.)
 The homotopy (denoted $H$) carries along the original Engel normal framing, and the isotopy ($F$) carries it topologically but not through Engel framings.
 The resulting mismatch shows that $\D_\nu(F)$ has value $-2n$ on a circle $C'$ intersecting $C$ once with $C'\cdot C=1$.
 (Since $C$ is primitive, $C'$ exists.
-The order of the factors is chosen so that $C'$ crosses $C$ in the same direction as the foliation, cf.~Section~\ref{Orientation}.)
+The order of the factors is chosen so that $C'$ crosses $C$ in the same direction as the foliation, cf.~Section~\ref{OrientL}.)
 The new embedding $f_1$ only changes the foliation by a small perturbation near $C$.
 Thus, $D_T(F)$ and $\langle D_\nu(F),C\rangle$ vanish and $\langle D_\nu(F),C'\rangle=-2nC'\cdot C=+2nC\cdot C'$, so $D_\nu(F)=2n\PD[C]$.
-The other invariants vanish since $H$ is a transverse homotopy. \end{proof}
+The other invariants listed in the lemma must vanish since $H$ is a transverse homotopy (Proposition~\ref{transHom}). \end{proof}

 \begin{cor} If the foliation on a transverse $\Sigma$ has a closed leaf $L$, then $\Sigma$ can be changed as above so that $D_\nu(F)=2n\PD[L]$ for any integer $n$. \end{cor}

 \begin{proof} After a small perturbation, we can assume $L$ is nondegenerate.
 A parallel pushoff $C$ of $L$ is then transverse to the foliation, and its orientation depends on which side it has been pushed toward. \end{proof}